secretstartups/handbook/content/handbook/support/workflows/account_changes.md

 >
 > We're contacting you because we've received a request from one of your enterprise users <username and email address> to modify their primary email address to an email address with a non-verified domain.
 This will disassociate the user from your organization: the user will no longer be an enterprise user.
 >
-> As you will lose the user administration following this change we are asking for your permission.
+> As you will lose any current and future administration of the user account following this change, we are asking for your permission.
 Replying in this ticket stating you provide permission will be sufficient.

 - Make an internal comment providing a link to the requester’s ticket.
-- If the group contains multiples owners, contact one owner per ticket.
-Limit to 3 owners if more (you can pick the owners that have the most recent Last activity in the page `https://gitlab.com/groups/<group_name>/-/group_members` or/and the owner(s) that is(are) listed as Source).
+- If the group contains multiples owners, choose one owner (preferably an existing support contact) as the requester and CC the others.
+Limit to 5 owners if more (you can pick the owners that have the most recent Last activity in the page `https://gitlab.com/groups/<group_name>/-/group_members` or/and the owner(s) that is(are) listed as Source).

 1. Requester’s Ticket:
  - Add as an internal comment the ticket created above.